-Welcome to Chiddingly Village Shop & Café – a modern community shop with a café and free wifi, located in the ancient East Sussex village of Muddles Green, opposite Farley’s House & Gallery.
+Welcome to Chiddingly Village Shop & Café – a friendly community shop and café with free wifi, located in the ancient East Sussex village of Muddles Green, opposite Farley’s House & Gallery.
 It was created in 2012 by a group of passionate villagers determined to put the heart back into this rural community (the previous longstanding village stores having closed some years earlier).
 In 2017 the community gathered to celebrate our milestone 5th birthday (see photo, left).

 Chiddingly is surrounded by beautiful Sussex countryside where a host of local producers are still growing, farming, cooking, baking and brewing wonderful produce that the shop stocks, including organic bread, milk, meat, cheese, eggs, vegetables, ales, jams & chutneys, home-made dog biscuits and greetings cards.

 We also carry a wide range of everyday groceries and household goods, as well as an array of local products and Sussex-produced gifts – in fact everything that you would expect from a great village shop, plus that little bit extra.
 The shop is run by a part-time manager, Tanya Laporte, along with a wonderful team of village volunteers (some of whom are pictured below at the annual Volunteers BBQ) who extend a very warm welcome to everyone.We promote an ethos of responsible packaging and recycling by stocking refill items like quality extra virgin olive oil, Ecover washing up liquid and detergent, and by having our own Chiddingly Shop ‘bags for life’.
 We also carry seasonal fresh produce from our own village and a range of vegetarian and gluten free products.